lowRISC/opentitan/hw/ip/flash_ctrl/doc/dv/index.md

 For the program(write) operation, rtl output is collected from flash phy interface and compared with each operation's pre calculated write data.
 For the read operation, the expected data is written via memory backdoor interface, read back, and compared.
 The `flash_ctrl_otf_scoreboard` is used for `on-the-fly` mode flash transaction integrity check, while `flash_ctrl_scoreboard` is still used for csr transaction integrity check.
-Since there is still uncovered logic stil within the model before data reaches the actual device, we add extra scoreboard to check that path and call it `last mile scoreboard`.
+Since there is still uncovered logic within the model before data reaches the actual device, we add extra scoreboard to check that path and call it `last mile scoreboard`.
 The `last mile scoreboard` is added to compensate `on-the-fly` model.
 For the write transaction, `on-the-fly` model collects rtl data at the boundary of the controller and flash model.